 The 10 Best Motorcycle Alarms

 This wiki has been updated 40 times since it was first published in May of 2016.
 The good thing about using motorcycles or scooters as a primary form of transportation is that they are small, so they can zip in and out of traffic on busy city streets, and you can park them just about anywhere.
 The bad thing is that they are also prime targets for opportunistic thieves.
 Protect your ride simply and effectively with one of these alarms, many of which double as locks.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes